espflight/.github/profile/README.md

 * Landscape-optimized controls
 * English and Persian interface support

-ESPFlight Lite focuses on the essential control experience and does not include features reserved for more advanced editions.
+ESPFlight Lite focuses on the essential tools required to configure, control, and monitor a supported aircraft.

-### Documentation
+### 📚 Documentation

 The ESPFlight documentation will provide practical instructions for: